jefftko/nextjs-tinacms-template/content/pages/home.md

     _template: hero
   - items:
       - icon:
-          name: BiAddToQueue
+          name: ''
-          color: blue
+          color: ''
           style: float
-        title: code is coding
+        title: Here's Another Feature
         text: >-
           This is where you might talk about the feature, if this wasn't just filler text.
       - icon:
-          name: ''
+          name: BiAddToQueue
-          color: ''
+          color: blue
           style: float
         title: Here's Another Feature
         text: >-
           This is where you might talk about the feature, if this wasn't just